provenance-io/docs/blockchain/voting/software-upgrade-proposal.md

 # Software Upgrade Proposal

-Software upgrade proposals will occur when major upgrades are required on the provenance network.
+Software upgrade proposals will occur when major upgrades are required on the Provenance Blockchain network.
 When this does occur a governance proposal will be made to request all validators vote on the new software upgrade.
 All software upgrades will be sourced from the [provenance-io/provenance](https://github.com/provenance-io/provenance) repository.

 ### Submit a software upgrade proposal

-Once a new release for the provenance binary has been created, a software upgrade proposal can be run.
+Once a new release for the Provenance Blockchain binary has been created, a software upgrade proposal can be run.
 The proposal should have a name, title, a description of the changes, a url of the plan with the necessary binaries, upgrade block height, required deposit, and chain-id

 | Parameter | Description |
 | :--- | :--- |